 Keep an open mind, and maybe we will arrive at the same place in time in understanding the role of technology, education, and security as they come together.
 It is through innovation, organizational culture, and a community of collaboration that we all come to understand what it means to “fulfill our Mission.”
-As a CISO, ask yourself, “Do people today understand the realization that technology is not ‘separated’ from our lives?”
+As a CIO or CISO, ask yourself, “Do people today understand the realization that technology is not ‘separated’ from our lives?”
 So why do we not embrace technology fully in our marketing, sales, security, and compliance efforts, as one integrated effort?
 Ask yourself, “Is technology used to its fullest and towards the greater good?”

-How, as a CISO, do you make a decision?
+How, as a CIO or CISO, do you make a decision?

-What part does Artifical Intelligence and the Internet of Things play in our marketing, customer services, and security efforts?
+What part does Artificial Intelligence and the Internet of Things play in our marketing, customer services, and security efforts?
 How do we understand the role of secure technology in creating a market demand-driven organization, educating our employees and customers together, and providing continuing education for everyone?
 Do members of the executive team understand that secure technology assists us in understanding that customers come first?

 Security and Privacy are at the heart of technology in expanding our markets, improving our operations, and retaining our customers.
-Welcome to the life of the new “Cognitive CISO.”
+Welcome to the life of the new “Cognitive CIO & CISO.”

-Technologies of the fourth and fifth industrial revolution are the common platform we should be embracing as we develop our mission and go to market strategies.
+Technologies of the Autonomous revolution are the common platform we should be embracing as we develop our mission and go to market strategies.
 How do we leverage technologies to meet the challenges today?

-At the heart of the “Cognitive CISO” is an understanding of how technology, science, and the humanities come together through innovation, transparency, education, and collaboration.
+At the heart of the “Cognitive CIO & CISO” is an understanding of how technology, science, and the humanities come together through innovation, transparency, education, and collaboration.